benscabbia/bens-blog/_posts/2019-01-20-docker-workflow.md

 2. Define your services so it can run your images in an isolated environment
 3. Execute `docker-compose up` so it starts and runs your whole app

 How cool is that?
 Lastly, do note that when you make a change to, for example, a projects source code, you will need to have that image rebuild.
 Unfortunately, `docker-compose up` does not rebuild images, so to force a rebuild, you have to first run: `docker-compose build` followed by `docker-compose up`.
+You can also combine the two by passing the `--build` flag i.e. `docker-compose up --build`.

 Hopefully, you've found this post somewhat helpful, if you have, it would be great if you could star the [project](https://github.com/OllieDay/asp-net-core-nginx-https-docker-compose-example) the post was built on!
 As a next step, I'd encourage you to find other docker projects, run them, take a look at how they're wired up and then try to set up your development workflow!